 - EVE Online has a term alarm clock op.
 Since everything in EVE is real time, sometimes that tower comes out of reinforced at 3am local time, Tuesday.
 Also Eve time is GMT.
 So Daylight saving time changes can really screw things up.

-- In Final Fantasy VII, an early mission saw you setting up the bomb with a timer set up to go off in five minutes.
+- In Final Fantasy VII plays this straight most of the time, but an early mission sees you setting up the bomb with a timer set up to go off in five minutes.
 You have to get out within those minutes, and the timer keeps ticking even in combat, even during the cutscenes!

 - During the first full moon in Persona 3, you get about nine minutes to get to the front of a train and destroy the Shadow controlling it.
 The clock only stops when you're in the menus.
 Oh, and the boss is a Mook Maker.
 Good luck.

-- Pokémon Gold and Silver , then again in Pokemon Black And White.
+- Pokémon Gold and Silver, then again in Pokémon Black and White.
 Like in Animal Crossing, real time is game time; the time of day has a factor on what Mons you can capture as well as some other game-related events, as does the day of the week.
+Pokémon Sword and Shield goes both ways- the Wild Area always runs on real time, but the other areas of the base game stay at fixed times of day based on story progression.
+After beating the game, the entire game world starts running on real time.

 - A central gimmick of the Harvest Moon series is that a day's passage happens in a set amount of real time, regardless of the player's actions, significantly limiting what you can do in one day, even with healing items.